akshay-paliwal/House-Price-Prediction-with-Deployment/README.md

 ```
 heroku
 ```
-Also, the project requires some basic HTML knowledge to build the web pages for taking input form the user and displaying the result to the user.
+Also, the project requires some basic HTML knowledge to build the web pages for taking input from the user and displaying the result to the user.

 ## Application Architecture
 ![Blank Diagram](https://user-images.githubusercontent.com/50728879/86828327-b7e16300-c0b0-11ea-8d2a-09257c71e524.png)